 Some currently available Smooth Touch Rose bushes names are:

-- Smooth Velvet Rose - Smooth Velvet is fittingly named with very full, blood red blooms set against lush deep green foliage.
-Smooth Velvet will grow to over 6 feet high and is well suited as a large shrub or pillar climber and will also grow well on a trellis.
+- Smooth Velvet Rose - Smooth Velvet is fittingly named with very full, blood red blooms set against lush, deep green foliage.
+Smooth Velvet will grow to over 6 feet (2 m.) high and is well suited as a large shrub or pillar climber and will also grow well on a trellis.

-- Smooth Satin Rose - Smooth Satin has a splendid blend of apricot, coral and soft pink colors to her blooms that will vary depending upon the climate and temperatures.
-She is a hybrid tea style rose with delightful perfume like fragrance, her blooms come on singularly and in clusters set off by her rich green foliage.
+- Smooth Satin Rose - Smooth Satin has a splendid blend of apricot, coral, and soft pink colors to her blooms that will vary depending upon the climate and temperatures.
+She is a hybrid tea style rose with a delightful perfume-like fragrance; her blooms come on singularly and in clusters set off by her rich green foliage.

 - Smooth Lady Rose - Smooth Lady is a good garden variety rose.
 Her blooms are a soft salmon pink set nicely against glossy foliage.
 Her fragrance is delightfully sweet.

-- Smooth Prince Rose - Smooth Prince is a royal rose indeed, with glowing cerise pink well formed and moderately full blooms, also a quick repeat bloomer that makes for an excellent cutting rose.
-Smooth Prince is a compact bush with shiny dark green foliage, grows well in a pot or in the rose bed or garden.
+- Smooth Prince Rose - Smooth Prince is a royal rose indeed, with glowing cerise-pink, well-formed, and moderately full blooms, also a quick repeat bloomer that makes for an excellent cutting rose.
+Smooth Prince is a compact bush with shiny, dark green foliage, and grows well in a pot or in the rose bed or garden.

 - Smooth Queen Rose - Smooth Queen has beautiful yellow blooms with softly ruffled edges born in numerous clusters.
 She will continue to bloom throughout the blooming season with her blooms nicely set off against dark green foliage.
-Her fragrance is a light sweet perfume, very subtle and fitting fragrance.
-This rose bush is very compact variety.
+Her fragrance is a light, sweet perfume, a very subtle and fitting fragrance.
+This rose bush is a very compact variety.